NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ### Enable Syntax Highlighting for the Plot Template

-The `MarsPlot` executible requires an input template with the `.in` file extension.
+The `MarsPlot` executable requires an input template with the `.in` file extension.
 We recommend using a text editor that provides language-specific (Python) syntax highlighting to make keywords more readable.
 A few options include: [Atom](https://atom.io/) and vim (compatible with MacOS, Windows, Linux), notepad++ (compatible with Windows), or gedit (compatible with Linux).

 The most commonly used text editor is vim.
 Enabling proper syntax-highlighting for Python in **vim** can be done by adding the following lines to `~/.vimrc`: